-The base currency of the Fund is the U.S. dollar.
-The Net Asset Value per Share is calculated to four decimal places and published in the manner described in the Determination of Net Asset Value section of the Prospectus and quoted in the currency of each Share class.
+The base currency of the Fund is the euro.
+The Net Asset Value per Share is calculated to four decimal places and published in the manner described in the Determination of Net Asset Value section of the prospectus and quoted in the currency of each Share class.